SEAT Arona review: Well-rounded small SUV for a reasonable price

 The SEAT Arona is a well-rounded small SUV, with refined engines and generous standard equipment

-The SEAT Arona is one of the leading offerings among the burgeoning array of small SUVs currently on the market.
+The SEAT Arona is one of the leading offerings among a huge array of small SUVs currently on the market.
 It offers a composed and refined drive – albeit one that’s short on pure thrills or involvement – and SEAT’s decision to pitch it above the Ibiza means that all versions receive pretty generous standard equipment.

-It’s not the most practical car in the class, and the cabin is possibly a little bland for some tastes, but overall the Arona just about fits the brief as a small family car.
+It’s not the most practical car in the class, but the 2021 facelifted model offers improved styling, cabin quality and tech so, overall, the Arona just about fits the brief as a small family car.
 It gives drivers the elevated driving position that makes small SUVs like this so appealing, while the engine range delivers a good mix of performance and economy.

 The SEAT Arona went on sale in 2017, and is the smallest SUV in the Spanish car maker's range.
 It slots in below the Ateca compact model and Tarraco seven-seater, and features the same sharp styling cues that are common across the SEAT range.

 Under the skin, the Arona is based on the same running gear as the Ibiza supermini, and offers a bit more space thanks to its more upright body.
 Its small dimensions mean it's a rival for cars such as the Citroen C3 Aircross, Hyundai Kona, Kia Stonic, Vauxhall Crossland, Peugeot 2008, Renault Captur and Nissan Juke.